 3. Allocate funds

 Once you’ve listed all your goals, it’s time to allocate funds.
-Assess your available resources and decide how much you need to spend to achieve each goal on your list.
-How much money you set aside for DEI initiatives will depend on the specific needs of your organization.
+So, assess your available resources and decide how much you need to spend to achieve each goal on your list.
+Therefore, how much money you set aside for DEI initiatives will depend on the specific needs of your organization.

 4. Track your progress